mcore1976/soc-ai/README.md

 sudo apt install suricata -y

-b)  decide which network you want to protect and put this in configuration file, for example check your IP address
+b)  decide which network you want to protect and put this info into Suricata configuration file,

+- for example check your IP address

 ip a